 Who can adopt?

-- couples must be married at least 2 years, with no more than one divorce per parent
+- couples must be married at least 2 years, with no more than one divorce per parent (you can start the approval process before you've been married for 2 years but cannot proceed further)

 - both aged over 25 and under 50.
 The average age difference between adopting parents and child should not be more than 41 years at the time of adoption - older couples around 45 should apply for 4-6 year olds, those approaching 50 can be considered for children 8-10.
 This can be a little flexible for children with medical needs